RiccardoGiovarelli/stupidTris/README.md

 Riccardo Giovarelli - riccardo.giovarelli@gmail.com

+### Main goals

+The main goal of this project is learn and deepen some interesting technologies like React, TypeScript and Sass.
+The game implement also a simple AI based on Minimax Algorithm.

 ### License

 This project is licensed under the GNU General Public License v3.0 - see the LICENSE.md file for details